Getting ready to be an employer

-If you want to employ a carer yourself, then you will become an employer and must take on all the legal responsibilities this entails.
+If you decide to employ a carer yourself, you will become an employer and must take on all the legal responsibilities that come with it.
+The direct payment team can assist you with these tasks and responsibilities, including:

 Recruitment